quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Epistasis between germline mutator alleles

-To our knowledge, these results reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
+To our knowledge, the inter-haplotype distance approach has revealed evidence of epistasis between mammalian germline mutator alleles for the first time.
 BXDs with *D* alleles at both the previously-identified mutator locus on chromosome 4 [@PMID:35545679] and the novel locus on chromosome 6 have significantly higher C>A germline mutation fractions than lines with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}).
-Moreover, those with *D* alleles at the chromosome 6 locus alone don't exhibit elevated C>A mutation rates, suggesting that those alleles are not sufficient to cause a mutator phenotype.
+Moreover, those with *D* alleles at the chromosome 6 locus alone don't exhibit elevated C>A mutation rates compared with BXDs that harbor *B* alleles.
 Our observations in the BXDs raise the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.

 Importantly, we discovered evidence of epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
 Large-effect mutator alleles (and epistasis between them) may be less common in natural, outbreeding mammalian populations.
 Regardless, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent a powerful system in which to discover germline mutators.

-### Potential causal variants underlying the mutator allele
+### Evidence for *Mbd4* as the causal gene underlying the chromosome 6 mutator locus

 Two protein-coding DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous fixed differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that can bind to methylated CpG sites and remove mispaired thymine nucleotides opposite spontaneously deaminated CpGs.

 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele.
-Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue within the *Mbd4* methyl-CpG binding domain that is well-conserved across mammalian species and predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
+Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue that is well-conserved across mammalian species, resides within an annotated protein domain (the *Mbd4* methyl-CpG binding domain), and is predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
 A missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.

-A recent study also identified a homozygous frameshift mutation in the primate homolog of *MBD4* that causes a hypermutator phenotype in the maternal germline [@doi:10.1101/2023.03.27.534460], though this phenotype primarily comprises C>T mutations at CpG and CpA sites.
+A recent study identified a homozygous frameshift mutation in the primate homolog of *MBD4* that causes a hypermutator phenotype in the maternal germline [@doi:10.1101/2023.03.27.534460].
+This phenotype primarily comprises C>T mutations at CpG and CpA sites, a mutation signature that has previously been associated with loss-of-function (LOF) mutations in *Mbd4* [@PMID:12130785].
+Although *Mbd4* LOF is not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in a number of DNA repair processes that could contribute to the mutator phenotype we observed in the BXDs.
+For example, bi-allelic LOF mutations in human *MBD4* underlie a neoplastic syndrome that closely mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
-Perhaps most intriguingly, loss-of-function mutations in *Mbd4* can sensitize cells to further DNA damage and prevent DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041].
+Perhaps most intriguingly, LOF mutations in *Mbd4* can exacerbate the effects of exogenous DNA damage agents.

+Mouse embryonic fibroblasts that harbor homozygous LOF mutations in *Mbd4* fail to undergo apoptosis following treatment with a number of chemotherapeutics and mutagenic compounds [@PMID:14614141].
+Most of these exogenous mutagens cause DNA damage that is normally repaired by mismatch repair (MMR) machinery, but murine intestinal cells with biallelic LOF mutations in *Mbd4* also show a reduced apoptotic response to gamma irradiation, which is repaired independently of the MMR gene *Mlh1* [@PMID:14562041].
+Homozygous LOF mutations in *Mbd4* lead to accelerated intestinal tumor formation in mice that harbor an *Apc* allele that predisposes them to intestinal neoplasia [@PMID:12130785], and mice with biallelic truncations of the *Mbd4* coding sequence exhibit modestly increased mutation rates in colon cancer cell lines, including increased C>A mutation rates in certain lines [@PMID:17285135].

+### Mechanisms of epistasis between mutator alleles

+Given *Mbd4*'s role in suppressing DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041], we hypothesize that *D* alleles in *Mutyh* and *Mbd4* exhibit epistasis through the following mechanism in the BXD RILs.

+In the absence of other defects in the DNA repair response, *D* alleles at *Mbd4* appear to have little or no detectable effect on *de novo* mutation rates (Figure @fig:spectra-comparison).
+As we demonstrated in this and a previous manuscript, *D* alleles in *Mutyh* alone lead to significantly increased C>A mutation rates (Figure @fig:spectra-comparison) [@PMID:35545679].
+In response to an accumulation of C>A mutations, a fraction of spermatogonial stem cells with *D* alleles at *Mutyh* may initiate apoptosis to prevent further unrepaired DNA damage.
+If those germline cells also harbor *D* alleles at *Mbd4*, they may not be able to arrest the cell cycle and complete apoptosis, allowing the effects of *D* alleles in *Mutyh* to exacerbate C>A mutation rates even further.

-We outline a plausible model of epistasis between *Mutyh* and *Mbd4* alleles in the *Supplementary Information*, but are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype.
+Ultimately, we are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype.
 We anticipate that future experimental evidence will help pinpoint a causal allele and provide insight into the mechanism of epistasis between alleles in the BXDs.

 ### Potential roles of structural variation and mobile elements as mutator alleles